-You must be logged into the computer as an administrator or as a member of the Zen\Admin operating system security group.
+You must be logged into the computer as an administrator or as a member of the Zen_Admin operating system security group.

 Caution!
 Turning off security allows all operating system users to access the database if database security is Mixed or Database mode.
-Database user names, passwords, and permissions are retained but not used if security is turn off.
-If security is reenabled, the previous user names, passwords, and permissions take effect again.
+Database usernames, passwords, and permissions are retained but not used if security is turn off.
+If security is reenabled, the previous usernames, passwords, and permissions take effect again.
 (An exception is the Master user.
 The Master password is not retained or reapplied.)

-- 1. In Zen Explorer, expand the Engines node, then the Databases node. - 2.
-Right-click the desired database then click Properties. - 3.
-Click Security. - 4.
-Click the Security tab. - 5.
-Click Enable Security to clear the option. - 6.
-Click OK.
+- 1. In Zen Explorer, expand the Engines node, then the Databases node.

+- 2. Right-click the desired database then click Properties.

+- 3. Click Security.

+- 4. Click the Database Security tab.

+- 5. Click Disabled.

+- 6. Click Apply.

+- 7. Click OK.